github-cloud/atlas-help/packer/builds/troubleshooting.html.md

 This is a short list of internal errors and what they mean.

 - SIC-001: Your data was being ingressed from GitHub but failed to properly unpack.
-This can be caused by bad permissions, improper symlinks or very large repository sizes. _**Note:** Most often this error occurs when applications or builds are linked to a GitHub repository and the directory and/or template paths are incorrect.
+This can be caused by bad permissions, using symlinks or very large repository sizes.
+Using symlinks inside of the packer directory will result in this internal error.
+_**Note:** Most often this error occurs when applications or builds are linked to a GitHub repository and the directory and/or template paths are incorrect.
 Double check that the paths specified when you linked the GitHub repository match the actual paths